fickryiman/fickryiman.github.io/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Portfolio: Responsive Portfolio <a name="about-project"></a>
+This project is about creating a personal portfolio to showcase my activities, backgrounds and experiences.

 <!-- > Describe your project in 1 or 2 sentences. -->